 Your delivering hospital: Lactation consultants typically are available upon request at the hospital where you delivered your baby.
 They can provide helpful tips and assist with any problems.
 Ask your doctor or hospital for more information.

-La Leche League — Northeast Florida: The mission of La Leche League International is to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information and education and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and the mother.
-The La Leche League also has a national breastfeeding hotline: 1-877-4-LALECHE.
+La Leche League: The mission of La Leche League International is to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information and education and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and the mother.
+The La Leche League also has an online support group.

 Getting Started with Breastfeeding: Helpful tips and videos from Stanford University.